jeffpk62/tone-analyzer/getting-started.md

     1. On the service dashboard, click the **Service credentials** tab.
     1. Click **View credentials** under **Actions**.
     1. Copy the `username`, `password`, and `url` values.
-- Make sure you have cURL:
+- Make sure that you have cURL:
     - The examples use cURL to call methods of the HTTP interface.
 Install the version for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.

-## Step 1: Use the general-purpose endpoint via the POST request method
+## Step 1: Using the general-purpose endpoint via the POST request method
 {: #generalPurposePost}

 The following commands call the `POST /v3/tone` method to analyze the contents of the file `tone.json`.
-The file includes a single paragraph of plain text written by one person.
+The file includes a single paragraph of plain text that is written by one person.
 The examples demonstrate the method's `sentences` query parameters.

 1. Download the sample file <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/tone-analyzer/tone.json" download="tone.json">tone.json <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a>.
 1. Issue the following command to analyze the tone of the overall content and of each individual sentence.